-Animals Wildlife Photographer Captures Stunning Image of Eagle in Symmetrical Reflection By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated May 05, 2020 Photographer captures a mirror image of a bald eagle.
+Animals Wildlife Photographer Captures Stunning Image of Eagle in Symmetrical Reflection By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated May 5, 2020 Photographer captures a mirror image of a bald eagle.
 Steve Biro Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Steve Biro was on his second visit to the Canadian Raptor Conservancy in Ontario in early May, hoping to capture some good reflection shots of Bruce, the resident bald eagle.
 The last time he visited, he tells MNN, the water was quite rippled, and he didn't get the images he had hoped for.
 This time, the results were spectacular.
 A Perfect Shot As the eagle swooped right at him, Biro captured a perfectly symmetrical reflection of the bird in the water below.
 "I definitely rank it as my top image and did not know when I shot it how it had turned out," says Biro, who has been a photographer for about 10 years and considers himself a serious amateur.
 "It was only later when I went through my images and cropped in closer on him did I realize how perfect it looked with him squared off perfectly and staring daggers at me."
 An Annoyed Eagle Biro says shooting the image was fun, but perhaps Bruce didn't agree.
 "I had decided to get down close to the water on a rock at the edge and he was, I think, annoyed with me being so close.
 He flew towards me, staring at me often, and then a couple times definitely close enough for me to feel a breeze.
 Others in the group were commenting on how close he came," Biro says.
 "He was staring quite a bit at me and when I moved away from the rock to get some pics of him landing, he swooped straight to it as if to say, 'This is my territory, pal.'"
 This is the photo Biro took of the eagle right after he landed.
 It sure looks like Bruce was glaring.
 Biro captured this image of the eagle just as he landed.
 Steve Biro Biro has been surprised at all the attention his photo has received on his Instagram and Facebook pages.
 "The response has been completely overwhelming and unexpected, I knew the image was good but it just seems to strike a chord and resonate with so many people.
 I'm humbled and thankful by all the love and comments and likes given."